 “But there is one thing you are overlooking,” interrupted the Brummie, speaking up for the first time.
 “You don’t always know where you’ll wind up, when you wander off, or how you’ll get there.”
 With this he paused to light a cigarette, took a deep drag and slowly blew the smoke across the room.

-“I was on my way south from Berlin to Athens last winter,” he said quietly.
+“I was on my way south from Berlin to Athens last winter,” he said quietly, almost in a whisper.
 It was now past 11 p.m. and the few other hostelers at the far end of the dorm appeared to be bunked down for the night.
 The candle flickered its light against the wall, shooting up small flames at odd intervals, so that our shadows had the exaggerated motion of a silent movie.

 “It was very cold, and I was having poor luck getting a lift.
 There are times when you can be choosy picking a ride, and other times when you’ve got to give in and find a bus or a train.
 Twice I was two or three hours out of Dresden.
 Each day I had to come back to town and hire out at a hotel – the hostels are closed there in the winter – and Dresden in the wintertime is a closed and forbidding city, to an outsider.

 “The third morning, as I was leaving my hotel with my rucksack at my side, getting ready to walk to the train station, this ancient lorry pulls up at the curb and a dark-skinned balding man yells at me, ‘Goin’ down, my man?
 Goin’ sout’ to de ocean?’
-He was Jamaican, and had come to Europe to make some money.
-He had purchased the lorry for one hundred deutsche marks and was trucking produce and anything else he could transport.
+He was Jamaican and had come to Europe to make some money.
+He had purchased the lorry for one hundred deutsche marks and was trucking produce and anything else he could get his hands on.

 “When it came dawn we were heading down the coastal highway of western Yugoslavia, a rolling two-lane road where autos could sometimes crawl for hours behind tractors and farm animals.